twpayne/chezmoi/docs/REFERENCE.md

 then its source state is replaced with its current state in the destination directory.
 The `add` command accepts additional flags:

+#### `--autotemplate`

+Automatically generate a template by replacing strings with variable names from the `data` section of the config file.
+Longer subsitutions occur before shorter ones.
+This implies the `--template` option.

 #### `-e`, `--empty`

 Set the `empty` attribute on added files.